FSGpilot/frontend-styleguide-components/examples/README.md

 # Usage examples

-These directories illustrate how to use the Standards `uswds` [npm] package with different tools:
+These directories illustrate how to use the Standards `dkwds` [npm] package with different tools:

 1. Compiling CSS with [node-sass](node-sass/)